 - Water source.
 Bats typically live within a quarter mile of a water source.
 If your property isn’t in close proximity to water, consider adding a water source such as a pond, birdbath or fountain to your yard.
 Doing so will attract insects and provide a hydration source for the bats.

-Once you’ve created the optimally bat environment, you can just sit back and enjoy these amazing critters’ nighttime feeding frenzies!
+Once you’ve created the optimal bat environment, you can just sit back and enjoy these amazing critters’ nighttime feeding frenzies!